Symplectic Spinors, Holonomy and Maslov Index

 On the other hand, if ${\rm dim}\ L(x)\cap L(y)=n$ in $\mathbb{R}^{2n}$ and $\psi_l\in \Gamma(i^*\mathcal{Q}_l)$ is $\nabla^0$-parallel then

 where $\delta_p \in \Gamma(\mathcal{Q}')$ is as defined above Theorem \ref{theorem2}. \end{folg} Note that we give a formula extending Theorem \ref{theorem2} to endpoint transversal paths (that is $L(x)\cap L(y)=0$) in Theorem \ref{theorem3} (compare also (\ref{transversegen})).
-Further note that (\ref{transversal2}) extends Theorem \ref{theorem1} to the case of endpoint-transversal paths in $L$ in the sense that the arguments used to prove Theorem \ref{theorem1} already show that (\ref{transversal2}) holds for $L(x)=L(y)$.
-On the other hand, (\ref{othercase2}) means that $\mu_{CLM}$ determines the 'holonomy at zero' along closed paths in any of the subbundles $\mathcal{Q}_l$, that is, the holonomy multiplies the 'zero value' of any element of $\mathcal{Q}_l$ w.r.t to a given metaplectic frame by some element of $\mathbb{Z}_4\subset U(1)$ which is determined by the Maslov index.\\ The paper is organized as follows: in Section \ref{section1}, we will review in some more detail the above mentioned facts concerning the diverse integer invariants on Lagrangians paths and certain (cyclic) coverings of the symplectic group group.
+Further note that (\ref{transversal2}) extends Theorem \ref{theorem1} to the case of endpoint-orthogonal paths in $L$ in the sense that the arguments used to prove Theorem \ref{theorem1} already show that (\ref{transversal2}) holds for $L(x)=L(y)$.
+On the other hand, (\ref{othercase2}) means that $\mu_{CLM}$ determines the 'holonomy at zero' along closed paths in any of the subbundles $\mathcal{Q}_l$, that is, the holonomy multiplies the 'zero value' of any element of $\mathcal{Q}_l$ w.r.t to a given metaplectic frame by some element of $\mathbb{Z}_4\subset U(1)$ which is determined by the Maslov index.\\ The paper is organized as follows: in Section \ref{section1}, we will review in some more detail the above mentioned facts concerning the diverse integer invariants on Lagrangians paths and certain (cyclic) coverings of the symplectic group.
 Section \ref{metaplect} contains a short discussion of the metaplectic representation with special emphasis on the properties of the so called `quadratic Fourier transforms' and gives some necessary background on symplectic spinors.
-In section \ref{proofs} finally we will arrive at the actual proof of Theorem \ref{theorem1} and \ref{theorem2} and Theorem \ref{theorem3}.\\ We thank the anonymous referee for numerous valuable remarks and critique.
+In Section \ref{proofs} finally we will arrive at the actual proof of Theorems \ref{theorem1}, \ref{theorem2} and Theorem \ref{theorem3}.\\ We thank the anonymous referee for numerous valuable remarks and critique.